Hot Tub Day is an annual “holiday” that serves as a reminder to relax and unwind after a hard day’s work.

 According to Des Pascha Comutus, a treatise written in 243 CE (because you know, I sit around and read old Latin treatises all the time,) Jesus Christ's birthday was March 28.
 It later became the familiar December 25 after the Catholic Church changed it in 336 AD.

-(kids, ask your folks if you can watch this video, it contains words that some people may find offensive.
-I find the law in North Carolina offensive but I let those people live in their hateful ignorance.)
+(kids, ask your folks if you can watch this video, it contains sounds that some people may find offensive.
+I find the candidacy of Arthur Jones of Illinois offensive but I let that person live in his hateful ignorance.)

 March 28, 37 -